Skeeb32/Netflix-Clone/README.md

 <p>I used compound components (just a design pattern) to build my components, and there's over 10 examples as to how these are used.
 The styling is all handled via styled components.
 Using compound components made my actual dumb components really easy to test.</p>

 ## Local setup:
-- Make sure you have Node installed check using command `node -v`.
-- Run `npm i` to install all dependencies.
+- Run `yarn install` to install all dependencies.
-- Run `npm start` to start the development server.
+- Run `yarn start` to start the development server.
-- In your favourite browser open http://localhost:3000/#/page=0
+- In your favorite browser open http://localhost:3000/#/page=0

 ## Netflix Tutorial link:
 (10 Hour Tutorial by Karl Hadwen Here: https://www.youtube.com/watch?v=x_EEwGe-a9o)